What is Niobium and Where Do I Use It?

 - Transaction prices are usually confidential between buyers and suppliers, as niobium is not an exchange-traded commodity.

 - Historically the prices of niobium and ferroniobium have been held constant.
-In 2007, the average price increased, in line with other rare metals, due to increasing demand from the emerging economies.
+In 2007, the average price increased due to increasing demand from emerging countries.

 Specific issues for Niobium